VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/security.md

 Notice it's not actually doing any math?
 It's just storing the result as a constant in the program.
 The compiler did some magic, realized the programmer was being lazy and not doing math ahead of time, so did the math once.
 This is normal.
 Don't make the assumption that the code you write will necessarily be the code the machine runs.

-### DO NOT assume that your users give a half a shit about security...
+### DO NOT assume that your users give a half a shit about security…

 They don't.
 Maybe a small fraction do.
 Maybe a few will even have fancy USB authentication keys, be generating random 64 character long passwords filled with symbols.
 The majority though?
 The majority will be using some standard password they use everywhere else that has already been compromised, which they'd know if they bothered to check https://haveibeenpwned.com